debb-major/house-prices-multi-linear-regression/README.md

-# 📚 House Price Prediction (Multi-Linear Regression)
+# 🏠 Housing Price Prediction - Multiple Linear Regression

-This project is a beginner-friendly machine learning exploration where I built a **Multiple Linear Regression** model to predict student scores based on various features such as area, bedrooms, and furnishing status.
+This project is a beginner-friendly walkthrough of a multiple linear regression model to predict house prices based on factors like area, number of bedrooms, bathrooms, and stories.

+I had so much fun doing this project!
+It helped me deepen my understanding of how multiple variables interact in real-world data. 🎯

 It builds on my first ML project and was a fun next step in understanding how multiple inputs influence a single outcome.